 Thraka

 My second favorite place for souvlaki in town is Thraka.
-Just the delicious grilled meat smell coming out from this place is one good reason to stop and order a wrap.
+The delicious grilled meat smell coming out from this place is one good reason to stop and order a wrap.

 You can also check their potato salad and their huge gyros on a plate.
 They also serve good traditional kalamakia.
 Thraka never disappoints with its friendly staff, fresh ingredients, and super convenient prices.